liquibase/liquibase-contribute-site/docs/code/test-your-code/unit-tests.md

 **3. Refactor and expand your test with more test cases.**

-Try to think of test for all the edge cases.
+Try to think of a test for all the edge cases.
 Specify the test variations in the where clause.

 !!! tip